 Assignment

-Using the scientific method of investigation, you are to complete, and thoroughly document, the investigation of this kitchen fire.
+Using the scientific method of investigation, you are to complete and thoroughly document, the investigation of this kitchen fire.
 Then write a technical report on your findings.
 The technical report format used in Part 1 Question 20 can be used as a template or you can use the technical report format approved by your agency.

-If you want to use the Fire Investigation Field Form to record your investigation prior to writing your technical report, a copy is available where.
+If you want to use the Fire Investigation Field Form to record your investigation prior to writing your technical report, a copy is available under the Materials tab..

 Your documentation should include any notes, photographs, sketches, and evidence samples that you identified and used to investigate the fire.
-Your notes must be transcribed into typed format.
-Documents are not legible will not be graded or contribute to your score in this exercise.
+Your notes must be transcribed into a typed format.
+Documents that are not legible will not be graded or contribute to your score in this exercise.

 You can access the fire you are to investigate at this LINK